xtonousou/ship/README.md

 | Debian              | 7 - 8              |
 | Kali                | 2016.2             |
 | Ubuntu              | 14.04.3 - 16.04.1  |

+The script uses `ping` to check, test and validate connection and network hosts, it requires **CAP_NET_RAW** capability to be executed.

+* Kernel must support non-raw ICMP sockets
+* User must be allowed to create ICMPs echo sockets

 ## :page_with_curl: Changelog